xeroxmsj/LocalTuya/README.md

 # localtuya-homeassistant

-Local handling for Tuya Switches under Home-Assistant and Hassio, getting parameters from them (as Power Meters: Voltage, Current, Watt)
+Local handling for Tuya Switches under Home-Assistant and Hassio, getting parameters from them (as Power Meters: Voltage, Current, Watt).
-Also introduced handling for Tuya Covers and Lights.
+Also introduced handling for Tuya Covers and Lights, introducing pytuya library 7.0.7.
+Developed substantially by merging the codes of NameLessJedi, mileperhour and TradeFace (see Thanks paragraph).

 # How it works: